History of cricket to 1725: Dartford–London rivalry

-The first great rivalry in cricket history was between the Dartford and London clubs who are first known to have played each other in 1722.
-London played some matches against Kent but the county side is believed to have largely consisted of Dartford players.
-On Wednesday, 19 August 1719, London v Kent was played at White Conduit Fields and Kent won.
+The first great rivalry in cricket history was between the Dartford and London clubs, whose earliest-known match was in 1722.
+London played some matches against Kent, but the county side is believed to have largely consisted of Dartford players.
+In August 1719, London versus Kent was played at White Conduit Fields, with Kent victorious.
 The report said the teams played for "a considerable sum of money".
-There is an insight into the priorities of early 18th century cricketers as the contemporary report concludes with: "The Kentish men won the wager" (i.e., the wager was more important than the match).
+A contemporary report concludes with: "The Kentish men won the wager".

-On Saturday, 9 July 1720, London v Kent at White Conduit Fields was won by London.
-In this match, two London fielders were badly injured by a clash of heads.
-H. T. Waghorn noted a lull in the advertising and reporting of cricket after this game and he wondered if that was due to a perception of the sport as dangerous.
-If there was a lapse in cricket at this time, the more likely causes would be either: (a) the South Sea Bubble which ruined many investors and so could have reduced cricket patronage; or (b), as Waghorn himself mentions, "the (news)papers were small, and space limited, the advertising and reporting (of) matches ceased".
-The South Sea Bubble may have had an economic impact on investment and gambling as, when the South Sea Company was found to be insolvent, its crash in 1720 caused massive repercussions throughout the economy and many formerly prosperous investors were ruined.
-A potential impact on reporting was the Stamp Act 1712 which applied stamp duty to newspapers and so increased their publication costs.
-This in turn caused publishers to reduce paper size with limited space for content.
+In July 1720, London defeated Kent at White Conduit Fields, but the match was marred by two London fielders being badly injured, following a clash of heads while chasing the ball.
+Cricket historian H. T. Waghorn noted a lull in the advertising and reporting of cricket after this game, and he wondered if that was due to a perception of the sport as dangerous.
+If there was a lapse in cricket at this time, the more likely causes would be either the South Sea Bubble, which ruined many investors after the South Sea Company was found to be insolvent, and so could have reduced cricket patronage, or the Stamp Act 1712, which applied stamp duty to newspapers, and so increased their publication costs.
+This in turn caused publishers to reduce paper size with limited space for content, including the advertising and reporting of matches.

-On Wednesday, 18 July 1722, London v Dartford was the subject of a letter in The Weekly Journal dated Saturday, 21 July 1722.
-It is believed the match took place somewhere in the Islington area, so the exact venue may have been White Conduit Fields.
-The match was abandoned following a dispute.
+A disrupted match between London and Dartford was the subject of a letter in The Weekly Journal dated Saturday, 21 July 1722 Old Style (1 August 1722 New Style).
+It is believed the match took place somewhere in the Islington area, so the exact venue may have been White Conduit Fields, but the match was abandoned following a dispute.
 The letter said: "A Match at Cricket was made between the little Parish of Dartford in Kent, and the Gentlemen known by the name of the London Club".
-Teams styled "London" were already in existence, as above, but this is the first actual reference to a "London Club".

-Dartford and London met at Dartford Brent on Thursday, 11 June 1724 and, one week later, a return game was the earliest known match at Kennington Common, near where The Oval is now sited.
-The results of both matches are unknown.
+Dartford and London met at Dartford Brent in June 1724 and, soon afterwards, a return game was the earliest known match at Kennington Common, near where The Oval is now sited; the results of both matches are unknown.